-The CRC shall be composed of the Director of Human Resources, the Director of the Office of Legal Affairs, and the Corporate Compliance Manager.
+The CRC shall be composed of the Director of Human Resources, the General Counsel, and the Director of Corporate Compliance .
 Other project staff will be consulted as needed.
 A CRC member shall recuse him/herself when the CRC is considering such member's completed disclosure statement.